-Each committee of the New Hampshire Bar Association has a web page maintained on the Association's web site, www.nhbar.org, on the members-only, password-controlled area.
+Each committee of the New Hampshire Bar Association has a Committee Member web page maintained on the Association's web site, www.nhbar.org, on the members-only, password-controlled area.

 A current list of committee members can be found within these pages.
 This is a place where meeting minutes and materials or other information of interest to committee members may be posted.
 Requests for edits should be submitted to the Staff Liaison.
-Committee web pages hosted other than at the Bar's web site are not allowed.
+Some Committees, depending on their tasks and mission, may also have pages on the Bar's public-facing portion of the web site.
+Committee web pages hosted elsewhere are not allowed.

-Committees are, by terminology and definition, parts of the Bar Association.
+Committees are, by terminology and definition, part of the Bar Association.
 Committees are not authorized to represent positions or conduct programs separately from the Bar Association, without specific authorization.
 This also applies to information posted for members on the committee pages, or to information that may be made available to the public.

 No information or other material protected by copyright will be posted without the permission of the copyright owner.
 By posting material, the posting party warrants and represents that he or she owns the copyright with respect to such material or has received permission from the copyright owner.
-In addition, the posting party grants the NHBA and users of this list the nonexclusive right and license to display, copy, publish, distribute, transmit, print, and use such information.
+In addition, the posting party grants the NHBA the nonexclusive right and license to display, copy, publish, distribute, transmit, print, and use such information.